JuliaLang/julia/doc/manual/methods.rst

     8.0

     julia> g(2.0, 3.0)
-    7.0
+    ERROR: MethodError: g(::Float64, ::Float64) is ambiguous.
+Candidates: g(x, y::Float64) at none:1
+      g(x::Float64, y) at none:1
+     in eval(::Module, ::Any) at ./boot.jl:231...

 Here the call ``g(2.0, 3.0)`` could be handled by either the ``g(Float64, Any)`` or the ``g(Any, Float64)`` method, and neither is more specific than the other.
-In such cases, Julia warns you about this ambiguity, but allows you to proceed, arbitrarily picking a method.
-You should avoid method ambiguities by specifying an appropriate method for the intersection case:
+In such cases, Julia raises a ``MethodError`` rather than arbitrarily picking a method.
+You can avoid method ambiguities by specifying an appropriate method for the intersection case:

 .. doctest::